bioinfo-pf-curie/mpiBWA/docs/README.md

 So far we don’t see differences compare with bwa mem baseline

 Now we procede with the parallelization.
-We start to increase the number of mpi jobs with 1 bwa threads
+We start to increase the number of mpi jobs with 10 bwa threads

-8 threads on 1 node : `mpirun -N 1 -n 8 mpiBWA mem -t 1`
+10 threads on 1 node : `mpirun -N 1 -n 1 mpiBWA mem -t 10`
-[M::mem_process_seqs] Processed 40278 reads in 34.377 CPU sec, 34.461 real sec
+[M::mem_process_seqs] Processed 402610 reads in 257.005 CPU sec, 25.803 real sec

-16 threads on 1 node :  `mpirun -N 1 -n 16 mpiBWA mem -t 1`
+20 threads on 1 node :  `mpirun -N 1 -n 2 mpiBWA mem -t 20`
-[M::mem_process_seqs] Processed 40276 reads in 35.040 CPU sec, 35.123 real sec
+[M::mem_process_seqs] Processed 804856 reads in 546.449 CPU sec, 27.477 real sec

 And we increase the number of nodes

-16 threads on 2 node : `mpirun -N 2 -npernode 8 -n 16 mpiBWA mem -t 1`
+20 threads on 2 node : `mpirun -N 2 -npernode 1 -n 2 --bind-to socket mpiBWA mem -t 10`
-[M::mem_process_seqs] Processed 40266 reads in 33.799 CPU sec, 33.879 real sec
+[M::mem_process_seqs] Processed 403144 reads in 260.081 CPU sec, 26.114 real sec

-32 threads on 2 node : `mpirun -N 2 -npernode 16 -n 32 mpiBWA mem -t 1`
+40 threads on 2 node : `mpirun -N 2 -npernode 1 -n 2 --bind-to socket mpiBWA mem -t 20`
-[M::mem_process_seqs] Processed 40274 reads in 34.715 CPU sec, 34.796 real sec
+[M::mem_process_seqs] Processed 805198 reads in 549.086 CPU sec, 27.610 real sec

 So we have no differences if we execute on 1 node and on 2 nodes.
 We can repeat with 3 and more nodes.

 Conclusion:

-With our configuration running mpiBWA with one thread is the best option.
-And as we increase the number of mpi jobs we see an overhead of 25%.
-As we don’t see this when we compare our base line we can conclude of a NUMA effect of the MPI shared memory.
+With our configuration running mpiBWA with 10 threads is the best option.

-Here we present parameters we can use to increase performance

-Change the OMPI_COMM_TYPE:
-`MPI_Comm_split_type(MPI_COMM_WORLD, OMPI_COMM_TYPE_SOCKET, 0, MPI_INFO_NULL, &comm_shr);`

-Modify the type of allocation of the shared window:
-`MPI_Info_set(win_info, "alloc_shared_non_contig", "false");`

-Bind the process to NUMA domain:
-`mpirun --bind-to numa`
+We notice a small increase when we use all the cores of a node we recommand to leave some core for the system.

 ## Examples